-Performing an open CABG procedure is still the most common and most preferred approach.
-This means that as a part of the surgery, a sternotomy (an incision through the sternum/breastbone) will be carefully performed to provide the surgeon direct and clear access to the heart and coronary arteries.
+For some patients, open CABG may be the best option.
+In those cases, a sternotomy (an incision through the sternum/breastbone) will be carefully performed to provide the surgeon direct and clear access to the heart and coronary arteries.

 As a part of the CABG procedure, patients will go on cardiopulmonary bypass.
 This means that a heart-lung machine will be used to circulate oxygenated blood throughout the body while the heart is stopped for the procedure.
 This is done to ensure accuracy and efficiency of the procedure, while also minimizing blood loss.